Student Financial Services

 Adult Endowed Scholarship Opportunities are also available through the application portal, with any inquiries to be directed to the Office of Student Financial Services.

-To be considered for need-based endowed scholarships, the college requires prospective and current students to file the 2022-23 FAFSA to determine eligibility for student financial aid.
+To be considered for need-based endowed scholarships, the college requires prospective and current students to file the most up-to-date FAFSA to determine eligibility for student financial aid.

 For a full list of scholarships and eligibility criteria, please click here.